TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 #MP3:Into My Dream.ogg
 ```

 The ``#MP3`` tag is a bit misleading here; it actually should just be ``#SONG`` as it can load several different formats.

+_Project OutFox_ is not limited in wave file bit depth, and supports the following file formats:

-It will support ogg, .mp3, .m4a, .FLAC, and on OutFox .opus.
-If you plan to make your Karaoke file support other simulators, remember not all of them support opus!
+wav, ogg, .mp3, .m4a, .FLAC, and .opus.
+If you plan to make your Karaoke file support other simulators, remember not all of them support these, or have limits on bit depth and sample rates!

+For _UltraStar_, if you use audio formats other than mp3, be prepared that those files won't work on all the different systems, and remember any audio format where FFMPEG doesn't need slow indexing for predictive frame access is supported.

 ---